arimendelow/sample-ruby-app/README.md

 * Create a `.env` file with your `HELLO_APP_DATABASE_PASSWORD`.
 In order to create a random password, you can run `rails secret`.
 * Run `bundle exec rake db:create:all` to create the databases locally.
 * Don't forget to run `heroku run rails db:migrate` for migrating a new database on heroku!

+For testing:
+* Run `rails test` to run all tests
+* Run `bundle exec guard` in a seperate terminal window to run the tests whenever an affected file is edited